-At the meeting, the Title IX Coordinator or her appropriate deputy, in conjunction with Campus Safety and Security (CSS), will review the terms of the NCO and the precipitating incident(s) with the responding party, the responding party will sign an acknowledgement that they have received and reviewed their order, and will receive a copy of their order and any additional information about the NCO.
+At the meeting, the Title IX Coordinator or the appropriate deputy, in conjunction with Campus Safety and Security (CSS), will review the terms of the NCO and the precipitating incident(s) with the responding party, the responding party will sign an acknowledgement that they have received and reviewed their order, and will receive a copy of their order and any additional information about the NCO.
 The applicable staff office will then notify the requesting party that the NCO is in effect.

 Modifying a NCO

-Either party may request modifications to a NCO at any time by contacting the Title IX Coordinator or her applicable deputy.
+Either party may request modifications to a NCO at any time by contacting the Title IX Coordinator or the applicable deputy.
 The Title IX Committee for Student Concerns (defined below) will consider all applicable facts and circumstances when deciding whether to modify, or discontinue a NCO.

 NCOs will be modified under the following conditions: